RUL 05.67.503 - College of Management Reappointment, Promotion and Tenure Standards and Procedures

 Faculty shall be expected to demonstrate excellence in teaching, high-quality research and appropriate service contributions to both their profession and the institution.

-3.1 Guiding the overall evaluation of each faculty member is the personalized Statement of Mutual Expectations (SME).
-The SME shall be developed by both the department faculty and the individual faculty member and approved by the Department Head and Dean or his/her designee.
-The SME describes the realms of responsibility applicable to the faculty member and the percentage of effort expected for each applicable realm. .
-The SME is a dynamic document and therefore expectations may change at different stages of a faculty member's career.
+3.1 Guiding the overall evaluation of each faculty member is the personalized Statement of Faculty Responsibility (SFR).
+The SFR shall be developed by both the department faculty and the individual faculty member and approved by the Department Head and Dean or his/her designee.
+The SFR describes the realms of responsibility applicable to the faculty member and the percentage of effort expected for each applicable realm. .
+The SFR is a dynamic document and therefore expectations may change at different stages of a faculty member’s career.

 3.2 Contributions to Teaching